JaneliaSciComp/SongExplorer/README.md

 The first time you use DeepSong all of the parameters will need to be specified.
-In the `File Browser`, navigate to the WAV file in the "round1/" directory and click on the `WAV,TF,CSV Files` button.
+In the `File Browser`, navigate to the WAV file in the "round1/" directory and click on the `WAV Files` button.
 Then specify the eight numeric parameters that control the algorithm used to find sounds:  In the time domain, subtract the median, take the absolute value, threshold by the median absolute deviation times the first number in `time σ`, and morphologically